microbiomedata/metaT/docs/index.rst

 Output
 ~~~~~~
-Part 1 output includes the rRNA-filtered reads and the assembled transcripts.
-Part 2 provides the main output: a JSON file that contain RPKMs, reads, and information from annotation for each feature.
-An example JSON record:
+Output is split up between steps of the workflow.
+The first half of the workflow will output rRNA-filtered reads and the assembled transcripts.
+After annotations and featureCount steps include a JSON file that contain RPKMs for both sense and antisense, reads, and information from annotation for each feature.
+An example of JSON outpus:

 .. code-block:: JSON